 9.2.3 Infill FRC sheeting or light weight materials are not permitted above doors and windows where it is visible from the public realm.
 All light weight infill materials must have a rendered finish.

 9.2.4 Garage doors visible to the public realm must be sectional or tilt up panels.
-COLORBOND® roller doors or habitable sliding doors are not permitted.
+COLORBOND® roller doors are not permitted.

 9.3 Colour Palette & Textures